 - Be part of the local business community

 You don’t need business experience to apply to the SFU Beedie MBA.
 We have students with law, non-profit, entertainment, and other educational and work backgrounds.

 This diversity makes for exciting discussions and provides insights from a range of perspectives.
 We're also proud that SFU Beedie has one of the most gender-balanced MBA programs in the country.
 Here’s what your cohort could look like

 - GMAT average: 620

 - Average age: 29

 - Male/Female split: 48% male/52% female

-- Sample Backgrounds: Technology, Marketing, Not-for-Profit, Engineering, Finance, Arts, Science, Government, Health Care, Law, Education, Retail, Marketing, Manufacturing, Sales, Operations, Consulting, Entrepreneurship, Hospitality, Not-for-Profit
+- Sample Backgrounds: Technology, Engineering, Finance, Arts, Science, Government, Health Care, Law, Education, Retail, Marketing, Manufacturing, Sales, Operations, Consulting, Entrepreneurship, Hospitality, Not-for-Profit

 - Sample Countries of Origin: Canada, India, China, USA, Mexico, Iran, Brazil, Pakistan, Lebanon, Colombia, Russia, Vietnam, Peru, Indonesia, Korea, Netherlands, Philippines, Singapore, Sweden, Nigeria, Egypt, Ghana, El Salvador, United Arab Emirates